slows9911/Loan-Portfolio-Analytics-Powerbi/README.md

 ## How to Explore This Project

-1. Download 'Portforlio.pbix' from this repository
+1. Download '(https://github.com/slows9911/Loan-Portfolio-Analytics-Powerbi/blob/Master/Portforlio.pbix)' from this repository
 2. Open it in [Power BI Desktop](https://powerbi.microsoft.com/desktop/) (free)
 4. Explore the report pages, drill-throughs, and data model via the Model view